brittanyarthur/SentimentAnalysis/README.md

 | So like yesterday I went to beach and like, it  was really cold.
 I don't know like how people can go surfing, but I guess they like it.
 I like the beach, really I do like to go, but like gosh why does it have to be so windy?
 I thought like, if I brought a sweater it could be alright. | so yesterday i went to beach and it was really cold. i do not know how people can go surfing but i guess they like it. i like the beach really i do like to go but gosh why does it have to be so windy? i thought if i brought a sweater it could be alright.

-* See question 3 for more analysis of the “like”.

 3 Nearby Positive Words and Frequency
 -------------------------------------
 There are predicted keywords that will be used by the respondent to express which option they have selected.
 For example, if I ask "Do you like cookies or icecream more?" the one keyword set will be "cookies, cookie" for the first option and "icecream popsicles" for the second option.
 There may be a third option to express both with keywords such as "both either depends".